-One of the best family attractions in Dartmoor is the Otter and Butterfly Sanctuary in Buckfastleigh.
-This small wildlife centre in South Devon is home to both otters and butterflies and is ideal for a family day out in Dartmoor.
+One of the top family attractions in Dartmoor is the Otter and Butterfly Sanctuary in Buckfastleigh.
+This small wildlife centre in South Devon is home to playful otters and colourful butterflies, making it an ideal destination for a family day out in Dartmoor.

 Contents: click to jump to a section